Creamy Potato Soup

-Supposedly this is a Paula Deen recipe but I could not find the original recipe anywhere but I saw this at Worthy of the Prize.
+Supposedly this is a Paula Deen recipe but I could not find the original recipe for this Creamy Potato Soup anywhere but I saw this at Worthy of the Prize.
 Enjoy!

 - 1 (30 oz.) bag frozen hash-brown potatoes (I used cubed)